Jyothishjoy/AMBER_CYP2E1_3KOH/Useful YouTube Videos/README.md

 4. Change `3-button-viewing` to `3-button-editing`.

-5. Use `SHIFT+Left Mouse Button' for rotation.
-Use `Cntrl+Middle Mouse Button' for translation of the whole structure or elongating a bond.
+5. Use `SHIFT+Left Mouse Button` for rotation.
+Use `Cntrl+Middle Mouse Button` for translation of the whole structure or elongating a bond.

 6. To check if the atoms after translation are clashing with any atoms of the amino acid residues, do the following.